 We can also construct the corresponding centered second-order difference operators along the coordinate directions as

-Thus, by linear combinations of the output from Filters~1--4, it should be possibly to to a certain degree of approximation span the space of second-order directional derivatives along the Cartesian coordinate directions at the joint scale of Filters~1--4.
+Thus, by linear combinations of the output from Filters~1--4, it should be possible to a certain degree of approximation to span the space of second-order directional derivatives along the Cartesian coordinate directions at the joint scale of Filters~1--4.

 If we would like to span the space of second-order directional derivatives in any direction $\varphi$ according to

 we would, however, need to have access to a discrete approximation of the mixed second-order derivative operator $\partial_{xy}$, in order to be able to compute a reasonable discrete approximation of the second-order directional derivative in any direction in the image plane.